grpc/grpc-proto/README.md

 ## Usage

-For Bazel users, it can included directly as an http_repository.
+For Bazel users, it can be included directly as an http_repository.

 For others it is expected the proto files will be copied to other gRPC repositories as needed (e.g., `grpc/grpc`, `grpc/grpc-go`, etc.).
 However, those